-Indirect Costs - Costs related to expenses incurred in conducting or supporting research or other externally-funded activities but not directly attributable to a specific project.
+IDC (Indirect Costs) - A.k.a.
+F&A costs, costs related to expenses incurred in conducting or supporting research or other externally-funded activities but not directly attributable to a specific project.
 General categories of indirect costs include general administration (accounting, payroll, purchasing, etc.), sponsored project administration, plant operation and maintenance, library expenses, departmental administration expenses, depreciation or use allowance for buildings and equipment, and student administration and services.
 (See also Facilities and Administrative Costs.)

-Indirect Cost Rate - The rate, expressed as a percentage of a base amount (MTDC), established by negotiation with the cognizant federal agency on the basis of the institution's projected costs for the year and distributed as prescribed in OMB Circular A-21.
-At UCI, indirect costs are applied to a modified total direct cost (MTDC) base.
+Indirect Cost Rate - The rate, expressed as a percentage of a base amount (MTDC or TD), established by negotiation with the cognizant federal agency on the basis of the institution's projected costs for the year and distributed as prescribed in OMB Circular A-21.
+At UCI, indirect costs are applied to a modified total direct cost (MTDC) or total direct cost (TD) base.
 The indirect cost rate is charged on a set of direct costs known as an indirect cost base.

 Invention - Any process, machine, manufacture, composition of matter, or design, or any new or useful improvement thereof, and any variety of plant which is or may be patentable under the patent laws of the United States.

-Invitation for Bid (IFB) - A solicitation issued to prospective bidders.
+IFB (Invitation for Bid) - A solicitation issued to prospective bidders.
 An IFB describes what is required and how the bidders will be evaluated.
 Award is based on the lowest bid.
 Negotiations are not conducted.